AJ-ADPC/openlayers_test01/Step-by-step.md

   # create a package.json file
   npm init

-  # install Parcel, a web application bundler
+  # install Parcel, a web application bundler.
+This will also create node_modules folder with all necessary packages.
   npm install --save-dev parcel-bundler

   # install OpenLayers (ol) inside node_modules folder